alphagov/hand-signals/README.md

 Install serverless with `npm i -g serverless`

-cd into the deploy/prod or deploy/dev derectory as appropriate then run
+cd into the deploy/prod or deploy/dev directory as appropriate and then run

 `gds aws re-development -- serverless`